ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-training-tutorial.md

 > If you want to have greater control over the  training process, see our discussion of [Training Library-Enabled Engines](developer/libraries/training?id=training-library-enabled-engines).

-To publish your Library, and kick off training of all applicable engines, run the following mutation in GraphiQL (substituting your own `libraryId`):
+To publish your Library, and kick off training of all applicable engines, run the following mutation (substituting your own `libraryId`):

 ```graphql
 mutation publishLibrary {